SMALL ANIMAL DENTISTRYRoutine and Advanced Dental Services for Dogs and Cats

-Call (865) 983-3155 now and mention “Dental Video Offer” to receive a $40.00 discount off of any comprehensive cleaning and check-up booked during the month of February.
+Call (865) 983-3155 now and mention “Dental Video Offer” to receive full mouth dental radiographs with your comprehensive cleaning and check-up booked during the month of February.

 Dogs in particular tend not to show periodontal pain.
 They need to be examined yearly starting ages 2-4 (small breeds) or ages 4-6 (large breeds).

 The Countryside Difference

 Each patient receiving a dental cleaning receives blood work.
 We want to be sure the anesthetic will not adversely affect the animal’s vital organs (heart, liver, etc.).
 Younger patients receive a comprehensive blood panel, while geriatric patients receive a complete blood count and a more extensive panel, as well as intra-operative IV fluids.